-- As funds allow, we will continue testing the functionality, performance and scalability of the ADAPT software. - We will focus on evaluation and releasing of the source code under open-source licenses to the community.
+- During the extended period of the project, we continued testing the functionality, performance and scalability of the ADAPT software. - We focused on evaluation and releasing of the reliable source codes under open-source licenses to the community.

 2 Products - What has the project produced?